awsdocs/aws-amplify-console-user-guide/doc_source/build-settings.md

 # Configuring build settings<a name="build-settings"></a>

-When you deploy an app with the Amplify Console, it automatically detects the front end framework and associated build settings by inspecting the `package.json` file in your repository\.
+When you deploy an app with Amplify, it automatically detects the front end framework and associated build settings by inspecting the `package.json` file in your repository\.
 You have the following options for storing your app's build settings:
-+ Save the build settings in the Amplify Console \- The Amplify Console autodetects build settings and saves them so that they can be accessed via the Amplify Console\.
++ Save the build settings in the Amplify console \- The Amplify console autodetects build settings and saves them so that they can be accessed via the Amplify console\.
 Amplify applies these settings to all of your branches unless there is an `amplify.yml` file stored in your repository\.
 + Save the build settings in your repository \- Download the `amplify.yml` file and add it to the root of your repository\.

-You can edit an app's build settings in the Amplify Console by choosing **App settings**, **Build settings**\.
+You can edit an app's build settings in the Amplify console by choosing **App settings**, **Build settings**\.
 The build settings are applied to all the branches in your app, except for the branches that have an `amplify.yml` file saved in the repository\.

 **Note**
-**Build settings** is visible in the Amplify Console’s **App settings** menu only when an app is set up for continuous deployment and connected to a git repository\.
+**Build settings** is visible in the Amplify console's **App settings** menu only when an app is set up for continuous deployment and connected to a git repository\.
 For instructions on this type of deployment, see [Getting started with existing code](getting-started.md)\.

 ## Build specification YAML syntax<a name="yml-specification-syntax"></a>

-The build specification YAML contains a collection of build commands and related settings that the Amplify Console uses to run your build\.
+The build specification YAML contains a collection of build commands and related settings that Amplify uses to run your build\.
 The YAML is structured as follows:

 ```
 version: 1